open-eid/TeRa/README.md

 ###### d) libzip

-Download and install the latest version from https://nih.at/libzip/ (Do make static version of the libraries as well uncomment lines at the end of the file libzip-1.1.3/lib/CMakeList.txt before running cmake (starting from "#ADD_LIBRARY(zipstatic STATIC ...").)
+Download and install the latest version from https://nih.at/libzip/ (NB!
+Do make static version of the libraries as well uncomment lines at the end of the file libzip-1.1.3/lib/CMakeList.txt before running cmake (starting from "#ADD_LIBRARY(zipstatic STATIC ...").)

     mkdir -p ~/cmake_builds/ && cd ~/cmake_builds/
     curl -O -L https://nih.at/libzip/libzip-1.1.3.tar.gz